ilkajw/gnn-decision-boundary/README.md

 This repository provides a pipeline to analyse the classification behaviour of a GAT, GCN or GraphSAGE model on edit paths between graphs from a TUDataset.
-For that, it uses the repository 'pg_gnn_decision_boundary' and precalculated optimal edit operations from it to build the edit path graphs.
+For that, it uses the repository `pg_gnn_decision_boundary` and precalculated optimal edit operations from it to build the edit path graphs.

 It trains the model on the original dataset with k-fold cross validation and selects the best weight state according to